1. Introduction / background

 The Health and Safety Audits for USC workplaces have been divided into two parts, both parts are to be completed annually.
 Ideally both parts should be conducted by more than one person.

-The audit that accompanies this guideline is designed for general work areas (including most of the teaching and study areas) and can be adapted to suit individual areas.
-Some specialist areas, such as laboratories, workshops and food preparation areas will need to use a “Specialist Area Health and Safety Audit” package.
-Contact email@example.com for this package.
+The audit templates that accompany this guideline are designed for general work areas (including most of the teaching and study areas) and can be adapted to suit individual areas.
+Some specialist areas, such as laboratories, workshops and food preparation areas will need to use a “Specialist Area Health and Safety Audit” template.
+Contact firstname.lastname@example.org for further information.

 5.1 Undertaking the audit